All Episodes

 Look at the words people came up with here.

-Scandal, sneaky, ambitious, arrogant, brilliant six.
+Scandal, sneaky, ambitious, arrogant, brilliant, six.

-Secretary of State six.
+Secretary of State, six.

-Thief six.
+Thief, six.

-Confident five.
+Confident, five.

-Five people associate something feminine with liberal five, unqualified five.
+Only five people associate something feminine with liberal five, unqualified five.

-And have you heard Mrs. Clinton has decided to compare Republicans in the midst of this discovery of all the horrors going on at Planned Parenthood?
+And have you heard Mrs. Clinton has decided to compare Republicans in the midst of this discovery of all the horrors going on at Planned Parenthood, Mrs. Clinton has decided to ratchet up the war on women theme against the Republicans.

-We expect that from some of the terrorist groups.
+She said, now, extreme views about women, we expect that from some of the terrorist groups.

 We expect that from people who don't want to live in the modern world.